delphix/virtualization-sdk/docs/Getting_Started.md

 # Getting Started
-The Virtualization SDK is a Python package on PyPi (LINK).
+The Virtualization SDK is a Python package on [PyPI](https://pypi.org/user/delphix/).
 It is installed in your local development environment and is needed to build and upload a plugin.
 The SDK consists of three parts: the platform and libs libraries and a CLI.
 The platform and libs libraries expose objects and methods needed to develop a plugin.
 The CLI is used to build and upload a plugin.

 ## Requirements